nuodb/nuodb-helm-charts/stable/README.md

-The instructions are in two parts:
+The instructions on this page are in two parts:

 1. **[Getting Started with Helm][4]** covers how to install and configure Helm on a client host.
 It will walk you through deploying a canary application to make sure Helm is properly configured.
 2. **[Deploying NuoDB using Helm Charts][5]** covers how to configure hosts to permit running NuoDB, and covers deploying your first NuoDB database using the provided Helm charts.